maestro-server/webdocs/docs/developer/architecture/server_app.rst

 ----------

+- Server is made with `KrakenJs <http://krakenjs.com/>`_.
-We use DDD approach to organize a code, they have an infra, repositories, entities (values objects), interfaces, application, and domain folders. `DDD in Node Apps <https://blog.codeminer42.com/nodejs-and-good-practices-354e7d763626>`_
+- We use DDD to organize the code, they have an infra, repositories, entities (values objects), interfaces, application, and domain folders. `DDD in Node Apps <https://blog.codeminer42.com/nodejs-and-good-practices-354e7d763626>`_

 .. image:: ../../_static/screen/fluxo_data.png
    :alt: Maestro Server - NodeJS DDD

-Server is made with `KrakenJs <http://krakenjs.com/>`_.

 **Setup dev env**